davidhuynhgit/BCC_LMS/README.md

 - **Library management**: to evaluate branch performance, spot trends in borrowing, and plan resources such as staffing, facilities, and new branch investments.
 - **Librarians and staff**: to understand peak times, popular items, and user behavior so they can provide better service and optimize daily operations.
-- **City council and policymakers**: to assess community engagement, identify targeted cohorts specific attentions, and ensure equitable resource distribution.
+- **City council and policymakers**: to assess community engagement, identify targeted cohorts with specific attention, and ensure equitable resource distribution.
 - **Community and readers**: to benefit from improved services, better accessibility, and targeted programs that encourage the reading culture.

 ## ⚙️ Tools & Technologies
-- **Python (Google Colab)** → Data cleaning, transformation, and integration
+- **Python (Google Colab)**: Data cleaning, transformation, and integration
-- **SQL (MS SQL Server)** → Schema design, complex queries, stored procedures
+- **SQL (MS SQL Server)**: Schema design (star schema), complex queries, stored procedures
-- **Power BI** → Executive dashboards and visual storytelling
+- **Power BI**: Executive dashboards and visual storytelling

 ## 🧠 Data Challenges & Solutions
 - **Missing Data** → Addressed gaps in branch metadata and transaction fields, applying conditional updates or exclusions where appropriate